 Objective 4.
 To determine if any advantage in production cost exists when integrating either a warm-season annual or perennial into a traditional cool-season horse grazing system.

-General Grazing System Methods (All Objectives): This project will take place at Rutgers’ Ryders Lane Best Management Practices Demonstration Horse Farm.
+General Grazing System Methods (All Objectives): This project is being conducted at the Rutgers’ Ryders Lane Best Management Practices Demonstration Horse Farm.
 Three separate rotational grazing systems, each consisting of 6 sections, will be established.
 System 1 will serve as a control, and all sections will be planted with a cool-season grass mix.
 Kentucky bluegrass, orchardgrass and tall fescue will be planted in a 24-16-16 mix for a total seeding rate of 56 kg/ha.
 System 2 and System 3 will be integrated systems utilizing “Wrangler” bermudagrass or “Red River” crabgrass as test forages.
 Sections in each integrated system will be planted as follows: two as a cool-season grass mix, two in a test forage monoculture section, and two in which the test forage is interseeded with the cool-season grasses.
 “Wrangler” bermudagrass will be planted at a seeding rate of 34 kg/ha as a monoculture and 24 kg/ha interseeded.
 A seeding rate of 13 kg/ha will be used for the monoculture and 7 kg/ha will be used for interseeding “Red River” crabgrass.
-The fall (2017) prior to the project grazing season, vegetation in all sections of each system will be killed with glyphosate (Roundup®) and all sections will be re-planted with the cool-season mix.
+In the fall 2017, vegetation in all sections of each system will be killed with glyphosate (Roundup®) and all sections will be re-planted with the cool-season mix.
 After close grazing of two sections in the spring, the warm-season test forages will be planted in Systems 2 and 3.
 In the monoculture sections, glyphosate will be applied after close grazing to eliminate existing forage and the test forage will be no-till planted into the existing sod.
 In the interseeded section, test forages will be sown into the existing cool-season forage after close grazing, but no glyphosate will be used.
 Planting of the warm-season forage will occur in May after soil temperatures have reached 18°C.

 Horses will begin spring grazing when the forage in cool-season sections has reached a height of approximately 15.2 cm.
 Horses will be allowed to graze a given section until forage has been reduced to approximately 7.6 cm sward height, at which time horses will be moved to a new section to begin grazing.
 Previously grazed sections will be allowed to regrow to a 15.2 cm sward height.
 Sequential grazing of warm-season sections will begin once the planted forage has reached at least 15.2 cm.
 All sections will then be managed with the take-half, leave-half rule as described above (Crider 1955).
 After horses have been removed from a grazed section, any remaining tall weeds will be mowed to a height of 7.6 cm and the pasture will be dragged to evenly spread out manure from defecation areas.
 Horses will be allowed 24-hour ad libitum access to pasture forage.
 If adequate pasture forage is not available (no sections at 15.2 cm) when horses are to be rotated, horses will be confined to a sacrifice lot and supplemental grass hay will be provided at 2% of body weight.